mrhosseini75/Semi_Autonomous_Drone_Nav/README.md

 * Copy the "Drone_shell" file from the AirSim package and paste it into the ``Document\Unreal Project\Drone_VR`` folder.
 * Copy the "Plugin" file from the "AirSim\Unreal" package and paste it into the ``Document\Unreal Project\Drone_VR`` folder.
 There may already be a "Plugins" folder inside the "Drone_VR" directory.
 Simply replace it with the new one from the AirSim package.
 * Right-click on the ``Dorne_VR.uproject`` file in the Drone_VR folder and select `Generate Visual Studio project files` to perform the final compilation of the project with the newly added files.
+* open the "Drone VR.sln" file and ensure that the configuration solution is set to "Debug Game Editor" and the solution platform is set to "Win64" and start the project.
+The initial compilation may take some time.
+If the Unreal environment does not open, try restarting the project.